 My period didn’t come ‘til I was 14 (completely normal as it turns out) and the hairs under my arms were shy to reveal themselves.
 In fact this morning I counted the hairs in my armpits and the right one has 25 and the left 18.
 I mean, is there any point shaving really?
 Except to conceal the fact that I am not virulent in that department.

 When I was a teenager I shaved my armpits because I heard that shaving actually increased the amount of hair growth.
 (So if I hadn’t shaved all these years perhaps I’d only have 3 hairs in my pits.)
 Same with the legs, to no avail.
+Here are some best facial wax for sensitive skin 2020.

 Whereas my best girlfriend would have 5 o clock shadow around her ankles by the time she was 16.
 Even her freshly shaved legs were dotted with blunt black roots.